tpaschalis/tpaschalis.github.io/_posts/2025-03-21-shallow-vs-deep-interfaces.md

 reading happens — implementation can be deep and non-trivial, but a user doesn't have to care.
 Furthermore, it allows for very little ambiguity when reasoning about what the code does.

+All these properties are _especially_ important for core functionality that's used frequently.

 ## A shallow interface